Opinion | One city, two police officers and an entire nation in pain

 If I heard correctly, she issued a call to arms.

 Directing her words to her dead husband, she said, “I want you to live through me.
 This system continues to fail us.
 We are not safe anymore, not even the members of the service.
 I know you were tired of these laws, especially the ones from the new DA.
 I hope he’s watching you speak through me now.
-I’m sure all of our blue family is tired too.
+I’m sure all of our blue family is tired, too.
 But I promise, we promise, that your death won’t be in vain.
 We’ll take the watch from here.”

 A deafening standing ovation carried her back to her seat.